Fiber Optic Cables vs Copper Cables: Which to Choose

 Pros and Cons of Fiber Optic Cables

-Fiber optic cables are network cables that contain strands of glass fibers designed for long-distance and high-performance data.
-Fiber optic cables are used globally for internet, television, telephone systems, and even automotive vehicles for their dependability.
-There are many pros and just a few cons to installing fiber optic cables.
+Fiber optic cables are network cables that contain strands of glass fibers designed for long-distance, high-performance data.
+They’re used worldwide for internet, television, telephone systems, and even automotive technology because they’re so reliable.
+While they serve a very different purpose than something like a DisplayPort (DP) cable, the advantages of installing fiber optic cables generally outweigh the few drawbacks.

 Pros